 For a more complete description, objects may be decomposed into their components and constituents using P46 is composed of (forms parts of) and P45 consists of (is incorporated in).
 This allows each element to be described individually.

 chess set 233 (E22) has number of parts 33 (E60)

 P58 has section definition (defines section)

-Deprecated, use instead P1
+Deprecated, use P1 is identified by (identifies) instead

 P59 has section (is located on or within)